Joe Rogan: Early life and education

-Joseph James Rogan was born in Newark, New Jersey, on August 11, 1967.
+Joseph James Rogan was born in Newark, New Jersey.
 His paternal grandfather was Irish, while his three other grandparents were all of Italian descent.
 His parents, James Joseph Rogan Sr. and Susan Lembo, divorced when he was five, and he has not been in contact with his father, an architect, since he was seven.
-He recalled, "All I remember of my dad are these brief, violent flashes of domestic violence.
+He recalled, "All I remember of my dad are these brief, violent flashes of domestic violence. [...]
 But I don't want to complain about my childhood.
 Nothing bad ever really happened to me.
 I don't hate the guy."
 At the age of seven, he moved with his mother to San Francisco, California, and when he was 11 they moved to Gainesville, Florida.
 They later settled in Newton Upper Falls, Massachusetts.
 He graduated from Newton South High School in 1985.

 Rogan participated in Little League Baseball and developed an interest in martial arts in his early teens.
 He recalled being "terrified of being a loser" as a child and said, "Martial arts gave me not just confidence, but also a different perspective of myself and what I was capable of.
 I knew that I could do something I was terrified of, and that was really difficult, and that I could excel at it.
 It was a big deal for me."
 Martial arts were "the first thing that ever gave me hope that I wasn't going to be a loser.
 So I really, really gravitated toward it".
 At age 14, he took up karate and started taekwondo a year later.
 When he was 19, he won the US Open Championship taekwondo tournament as a lightweight.
 He was a Massachusetts full-contact state champion for four consecutive years and became a taekwondo instructor.
 He also practiced amateur kickboxing and held a 2–1 record; he retired from competition at age 21, as he began to suffer from frequent headaches and feared he might sustain worse injuries.
 He attended the University of Massachusetts Boston but found the endeavor "pointless" and dropped out early.